manojmadhu/NFCAPP/README.md

 # NFCAPP
-Simple NFC Tag reading application for any purposes.
+Simple NFC Tag reading application for any purposes.</br>
 NFC can use for validation, security purpose and much more things.